 For five years from 2008 through January, 2013, Wade served in the Senate as a Chief of Staff, overseeing and directing John Kerry’s operation as Chairman of the Senate Foreign Relations Committee as well as his broader political operation, including Kerry’s work on President Obama’s 2012 re-election campaign presidential debate prep.

 Wade is a veteran of two presidential campaigns, serving as the National Traveling Press Secretary for John Kerry for President and Kerry-Edwards 2004, and the national spokesperson and traveling communications chief for the successful 2008 vice presidential campaign of Joe Biden.

 Wade’s opinion and analysis columns have been published in The Atlantic, Reuters Opinion, Foreign Policy, Slate, The Boston Globe, The Hill, Politico, and The Boston Herald.

 He is a 1997 graduate of Brown University, and was a 1996 Harry Truman Scholar and 2011 John C. Stennis Fellow.
 He serves on the Advisory Board to Brown University’s Watson Institute for International and Public Affairs and the Board of Directors of The American Security Project.
 He is a Life Member of the Council on Foreign Relations.
 A Connecticut native, Wade now lives outside Washington, DC with his wife and two young sons.

-Sona Lim serves as Program Lead for the Kerry Initiative and is a graduate of the Jackson Institute for Global Affairs where she focused on U.S. security policy in East Asia.
+Sona Lim serves as Program Lead for the Kerry Initiative and is a graduate of the Jackson School of Global Affairs, where she focused on U.S. security policy in East Asia.
 She has directly supported Secretary Kerry in his role at Yale and manages the Kerry Initiative’s day-to-day activities.